rust-embedded/book/src/intro/install/linux.md

 These rules let you use OpenOCD with the Discovery board without root privilege.

-Create these two files in `/etc/udev/rules.d` with the contents shown below.
+Create this file in `/etc/udev/rules.d` with the contents shown below.

 ``` console
 $ cat /etc/udev/rules.d/99-st-link.rules